freedev/solrcloud-zookeeper-kubernetes/README.md

-solrcloud-zookeeper-kubernetes
+SolrCloud Zookeeper Kubernetes
 ==============================

 This project aims to help developers and newbies that would try latest version of SolrCloud (and Zookeeper) in a Kubernetes environment.

-## Introduction to Stateful application in Kubernetes
+### Introduction to Stateful application in Kubernetes

 Before to deploy Solr or Zookeeper in Kubernetes, it is important understand what's the difference between Stateless and Stateful applications in Kubernetes.